provable-things/ptokens-core/README.md

 Once a block reaches __`canon-to-tip`__ number of blocks away from the tip of the chain, it becomes the __`canon-block`__.
 At this point, it is searched for any relevant deposit or redemption events and any required transactions are then signed and returned from the core in __`JSON`__ format.

-In order to keep the light-clients thin, blocks beyond the __`canon-block`__  are removed.
-In order to do that whilst retaining the integrity of the chain, the block to be removed is first _linked_ to the initial trusted block by hashing it together with the so-called __`linker-hash`__ (an arbitrary constant for the first linkage) and the block to be removed.
+In order to keep the light-clients thin, blocks behind the __`canon-block`__  are removed.
+In order to do that whilst retaining the integrity of the chain, the block to be removed is first _linked_ to the initial trusted block (the __`anchor-block`__) by hashing it together with the so-called __`linker-hash`__ (where an arbitrary constant is used for the first linkage) and the block to be removed.
 This way the small piece of chain inside then core can always be proven to have originated from the original trusted block.

 And so thusly the core remains synced with the each blockchain, writing relevant transactions as it does so.

-#### :lock_with_ink_pen: Security:
+## :lock_with_ink_pen: Security:

-The library herein is designed to be imported by an application that leverages an HSM in order to implement a secure database interface as defined in __`./src/traits.rs`__.
+The library herein is designed to be imported by an application that leverages an HSM in order to implement a secure database that adheres to the interface as defined in __`./src/traits.rs`__.

 This library itself implements no such protections, except those afforded by the protected runtime of an __SGX__ environment if an __`app`__ were to leverage such technology.